We’ve all heard of FOMO*, right?

 How many times have you seen the words ‘limited stock’ in a sales email?

-J. Crew uses this technique to great effect – without sounding ‘salesy’ - by tantalizing customers with the notion that their limited-edition range is available only for a short time.
+Bellroy uses this technique to great effect – without sounding ‘salesy’ - by tantalizing customers with the notion that their pieces are unique, limited and available only for a short time.

 3. Make it Elite or Exclusive